Employees & Board Members

 Leslie inherited from her familial elders strong visions of the possibility of a just world and just communities of inclusion, compassion and dialogue.
 Familial elders –generations of migrants and immigrants– who even through displacements held fast with connecting to earth, people and place no matter where they were.
 In migrant footsteps of their own, from Turkey to France to Quebec, Leslie moved to New York City, lived, worked, played and connected there for 30 years before moving to Downeast Maine in 2014.
 Deeply engaged in both community gardens and collaborative experimental art communities in NYC, she is now as engaged in the restorative and transformative work and communities here.

 Leslie continues to play, compose and collaborate whenever possible, sea swims as weather allows, gardens and cooks, spins and knits.
-With her partner, they run and host residencies and events in an old canning factory that is the home they share along with books, sheep, cats, chickens and canaries.
+With her partner, they run and host community gatherings, residencies and events in an old canning factory that is the home they share along with books, sheep, cats, chickens and canaries.

 Directors